Jerry Falwell Jr.

-Jerry Lamon Falwell Jr. (/ˈfɔːlwɛl/; born June 17, 1962) is an American evangelical attorney and former academic administrator.
+Jerry Lamon Falwell Jr. (/ˈfɔːlwɛl/; born June 17, 1962) is an American attorney, former academic administrator, and Evangelical fundamentalist.
 Starting with his 2007 appointment upon the death of his father, televangelist and conservative activist Jerry Falwell, Falwell served as the president of Liberty University in Lynchburg, Virginia, until resigning in August 2020 amid a sex scandal.

 Early life and education

 Jerry Falwell Jr. was born on June 17, 1962, the eldest son of Jerry Sr. and Macel Falwell (née Pate).
 He attended private schools in the Lynchburg area, including Lynchburg Christian Academy (later renamed as Liberty Christian Academy), from where he graduated in 1980.
 He then attended Liberty University, where he obtained a Bachelor of Arts in history and religious studies in 1984, and the University of Virginia School of Law, where he obtained a Juris Doctor in 1987.

 Career

 From 1987 until 2007, Falwell served in private practice in Virginia and as the lawyer for Liberty University and its related organizations.
 He joined the Board of Trustees of the university in 2000.